exrhizo/extracellular-matrix/Spin_Glass_Primer/Phase_Transition.md

 >
 > \- Heraclitus

- Although the formulas weren't yet written, the ancients already had an [[abductive]] sense of this fundamental motif of creation.
+ Although the formulas weren't yet written, the ancients already had an [[Spin_Glass_Primer/abductive]] sense of this fundamental motif of creation.
 Earth, Fire, Water and Air, bare a striking resemblence to the phases we know as Solid, Plasma, Liquid and Gas.
 It was perceived milenia before humanity developed the mathematical language of physics that describes it precisely.

 ---